-- a MemoryStore

-- an OffHeapStore (BigMemory, Enterprise Ehcache only) and

-- a DiskStore
+- a MemoryStore - an OffHeapStore (BigMemory, Enterprise Ehcache only) and - a DiskStore (two versions: open source and Ehcache Enterprise)

-8.1.1.
-Memory Store
+7.1.1 Memory Store

 The MemoryStore is always enabled.
 It is not directly manipulated, but is a component of every cache.